 Rescue dogs end up in the care of a shelter or charity for many unfortunate reasons, including pet allergies, owners moving house, affordability, or simply the fact that a new dog doesn’t fit in with other family members or existing pets.

-Rescue dogs and other animals can be adopted from local charities, shelters and organisations such as:
+Rescue dogs and other animals can be adopted from organisations such as: